AMAP Agentic Planning Technical Report: Methodology

 {\textbf{Stage 2: LLM-Driven Category Induction.}} Using the annotated seeds, we prompt an LLM to induce orthogonal Level-1 categories, ensuring granular alignment across the domain.

 {\textbf{Stage 3: Iterative Refinement Loop.}} To prevent hallucinations, we implement a strict check-update cycle.
-The LLM re-annotates the $S_{seed}$ using the generated categories; human experts review these annotations to identify ambiguity or coverage gaps, feeding feedback back to the LLM for taxonomy refinement.
+The LLM re-annotates the $\mathcal{D}_{seed}$ using the generated categories; human experts review these annotations to identify ambiguity or coverage gaps, feeding feedback back to the LLM for taxonomy refinement, executing a ``Tag-Feedback-Correction" cycle across several iterations:

+During this process, human experts identify ambiguity or coverage gaps in the LLM-generated categories, feeding critical insights back for taxonomy adjustment.
+The process terminates when $\mathcal{T}^{(k+1)} \approx \mathcal{T}^{(k)}$, signifying that the system has converged into a stable benchmark taxonomy $\mathcal{T}^*$.

 {\textbf{Stage 4: Dynamic Taxonomy Expansion.}} To capture long-tail intents beyond the initial seeds, we enforce an ``Other" category at each node.
 By labeling a massive scale of raw logs and analyzing samples falling into the ``Other" category, we discover and merge emerging categories, allowing the taxonomy to evolve dynamically.